nhICS314/InventoryFall2022/README.md

 * Mac Terminal, git command line, and Github Desktop were used as well.
 * Unit testing was done with built in `rails test` and fixtures.
 * JSON endpoints were exposed by adding `skip_before_action :verify_authenticity_token` to my `items_controller.rb` to skip the CSRF check that was stopping my PUT requests.
+* Used the ruby gem paranoia to do the restore and soft delete features.
+* Used the ruby gem package [api_error_handler](https://github.com/jamesstonehill/api_error_handler) to create nicer error handling

 ## Dependencies/Software Needed